Rickrolling: Background

-Internet memes originated in the 1990s, when they mostly involved humourous images; video-based memes became popular in the 2000s as technology improved.
-The imageboard website 4chan originated many memes, as well as the hacker group Anonymous.
-On several websites, beginning in the late 1990s, users frequently posted bait-and-switch links that trolled users by redirecting readers to unexpected targets.
-These links often led to shock sites that contained disturbing or graphic imagery.
+Internet memes originated in the 1990s, when they mostly involved humorous images.
+Video-based memes, such as viral videos, became popular in the 2000s as technology improved.
+Many memes originated on the imageboard website 4chan, which was also the origin of the hacker group Anonymous.
+On several websites, beginning in the late 1990s, users frequently posted bait-and-switch links that trolled readers by redirecting them to unexpected targets.
+These links often led to shock sites, which contained disturbing or graphic imagery.
 Trolling and bait-and-switch humour were popular on 4chan.
 Internet scholar Lee Knuttila wrote that bait-and-switch humour was a simple, fundamental element of the subculture of 4chan.
 According to Know Your Meme editor-in-chief Don Caldwell, rickrolling was the first bait-and-switch meme to gain mainstream popularity.

 Pre-dating the first rickroll, in August 2005, the sitcom It's Always Sunny In Philadelphia featured "Never Gonna Give You Up".
-In the episode, "Charlie Has Cancer", Dennis sings along to the song in his car.
+In the episode "Charlie Has Cancer", the character Dennis sings along to the song in his car.
 Another precursor of rickrolling occurred in 2006, when rural Michigan resident Erik Helwig called in to a local radio sports talk show and, instead of conversing with the DJs, played "Never Gonna Give You Up".
 Caldwell said there was no confirmation of whether it had inspired the 4chan use of the song, and Helwig said he did not claim to be the "founder" of the meme.
 YouTuber Harrison Renshaw listed both Helwig and It's Always Sunny in Philadelphia as contributors to the popularity of the rickroll.

 Origin

-The "duckroll", the predecessor of the rickroll, was created in 2006 and became used in bait-and-switch pranks among 4chan users.
+The "duckroll" image was used in bait-and-switch pranks among 4chan users in 2006, making it the predecessor to rickrolling.